MustSeeMelons/ss-scraper/README.md

 Requirements
 ---
- - Docker
+ - None

 How to run?
 ---
- - docker-compose up --build
- - visit localhost:8080
+ - python main.py
- - TODO endpoint for scrapper

- Localy
- ---
- - Move into scrappers dir
- - scrapy runspider {scarrper}.py

 How to use?
 ---
+ - Create scrapper class in scrappers
- - create functions that do the scraping
+ - Also create functions which run that scrapper
- - import and use them in server.py
- - add routes to to the usages
+ - Add it to the menu in main (TODO)
- - profit

 Misc
 ---